 A quantitative risk analysis aims to associate a specific monetary amount to each risk that has been identified, representing the potential cost to an organization if that risk occurs.
 So, an organization that has done a quantitative risk analysis and is then hit with a data breach should be able to easily determine the financial impact of the incident on its operations.

-Quantitative risk analysis provides an organization with more objective information and data than the qualitative analysis process, thus aiding in its value to the decision-making process.
+Quantitative risk analysis provides an organization with more objective information and data than the qualitative analysis process, thus aiding in its value to decision-making.

 In conclusion, understanding the differences between qualitative and quantitative risk analysis can help you more accurately predict the financial implications of events.
-Qualitative analyses provide a subjective picture of risks, while quantitative analyses allow for a more exact numerical portrayal of the risks faced by an organization.
+Qualitative analyses provide a subjective picture of risks, while quantitative analyses allow for a more exact numerical portrayal of an organization’s risks.
 Both analyses are essential for understanding how to manage risk in any organization.